Courses

 Social entrepreneurs create innovated solutions to the world's most vexing problems.
 This course provides students background knowledge in the emerging field and hands on experience in social entrepreneurship.

-Prerequisites: SOC 250SL or SOC 251 or SOC 253 and Sophomore standing
+Prerequisites: SOC 251 or SOC 253 and Sophomore standing

 Session Cycle: Spring